noamraph/nix-pills/pills/05-functions-and-imports.md

 # Functions and Imports

 Welcome to the fifth Nix pill.
-In the previous [fourth pill](#basics-of-language) we touched the Nix language for a moment.
+In the previous [fourth pill](04-basics-of-language.md) we touched the Nix language for a moment.
 We introduced basic types and values of the Nix language, and basic expressions such as `if`, `with` and `let`.
 I invite you to re-read about these expressions and play with them in the repl.